 - specify the number of times, if any, that the agreement may be repeated.

 - provide for a start date and an expiry date for the number of weeks over which the agreement applies.

 An employee must receive a copy of the agreement before the date on which the period specified in the agreement begins.
-Employers must also retain a copy of the agreement for two years after the termination of employment of the employee to which the agreement applies.
+As of 2021, Employers must retain the agreement for four years after the expiry of the agreement or any agreed upon extension of the agreement.

 There is no restriction on how long (e.g. how many “periods”) the agreement to average may be in place.
 For example, the agreement itself may not expire for two years, but the maximum number of weeks that can be used in any period to calculate overtime entitlement is four weeks.

 Although the agreement must not schedule employees to work more than 40 hours per week on average, this does not mean that working more than 40 hours per week is not permitted.

 OVERTIME FOR EMPLOYEES WORKING UNDER AVERAGING AGREEMENTS

 Do overtime rates apply to an employee working under an averaging agreement?
 That will depend on both the number of hours scheduled and the number of hours worked.
 Under an averaging agreement, an employee can be scheduled to work up to 12 hours in a day, without attracting overtime rates.

 Under an averaging agreement, employees scheduled to work eight or more hours in a day must be paid 1.5 times the employee’s regular wage only for those hours worked over the hours scheduled, up to 12 hours.
 Again, this means that an employee who is scheduled to work up to 12 hours in one day will not be entitled to overtime pay under an averaging agreement.